How to run a great webinar webinar – in-house training, online

 An introduction to running really great online sessions for engineers and other humans.

-Training delivered in-house in 2-hour segments.
+Training delivered in-house in 4 x 2-hour segments.
 Content and duration tailored to staff requirements.
-Price on enquiry.

 To enquire, drop us an email.